Javagedes/udp_netmsg/README.md

 ```

 ### To do
 - [ ] Allow users to choose serialization / deserialization methods.
-Do this by taking a Trait
+Do this by taking a Trait? maybe with Fn()?
 - [ ] Maybe? add functionality to just get the most recently received net message for when message order (of different structs) matter.
 - [ ] Create a builder method for the NetMessenger so that we can eventually have the netmessenger start immediately when built
 - [ ] Set up the netmessenger such that it starts up during the ::Build() method and automatically stops itsself when it loses scope